Privacy Policy

 I. Use of the Service

-2. Log files – each time a user accesses the Service website, the administrator collects device information: IP address, browser request, and the time of this request.
-Additionally, during this request, the status and amount of data transferred, information about the browser version used, and the device’s operating system are recorded.
-The Administrator also collects information about the address of the page that redirected the user to the Service.
+2. Log files – each time a user accesses the Service, the Controller collects device information, including the IP address, the browser request, and the time of that request.
+Additionally, during that request, the status and amount of data transferred, information about the browser version used, and the device’s operating system are recorded.
+The Controller also collects information about the address of the page that referred the user to the Service.
 This data is used for the operation of the Service, and in particular for detecting and eliminating errors on the website, determining website traffic, and implementing changes and improvements.

-3. Embedded third-party content (Google Maps, YouTube etc.) – If third-party content, such as Google Maps, YouTube, is displayed on the Service website, the condition for making this content available and displaying it in the browser is the transfer of information from the Log files by the user to the external provider.
-We have no influence on the data processing by the external provider.
+3. Embedded third-party content (Google Maps, YouTube**,** etc.) – If third-party content, such as Google Maps or YouTube, is displayed on the Service website, displaying this content in the browser requires the user’s browser to transmit information from the log files to the external provider.
+We have no influence over the external provider’s processing of data.
 If the user is logged into the external provider’s website using a user account, the external provider may link the user’s behavior to such an account.
-If necessary, the external provider stores data in user profiles and uses it for advertising purposes, market research, and/or designing its website according to requirements.
-Any rights to object to the creation of these user profiles should be directed to the external provider.
-More information on the purpose and scope of data collection and its processing by the external provider can be found in the privacy policy of such provider.
-More information on rights and setting options for privacy protection can also be found there:
+The external provider may store data in user profiles and use it for advertising purposes, market research, and/or designing its website according to requirements.
+Any objections to the creation of these user profiles should be addressed to the external provider.
+More information on the purpose and scope of data collection and its processing by the external provider can be found in that provider’s privacy policy.
+More information on rights and settings options for privacy protection can also be found there:

 a) Google Inc., 1600 Amphitheater Parkway, Mountain View, California 94043, USA; https://www.google.com/policies/privacy/partners/?hl=de.